Parashat Shoftim 2019

 Although the Torah is speaking about a real king of Israel, the rules that apply to the king of Israel also apply to us as individuals, for we too are kings and queens.
 If the Torah demands that the king has a Torah next to him as a guide on a daily basis and that there is a golden standard that he can compare himself to.
 So too should we.

 Our Guardian Angels

-However it is possible that over time, especially living in our world, even with our Torah, some of our standards will slip.
-We may not speak as refinely as we would like.
-We may slip in our behaviour towards others.
+However, it is possible that over time, especially living in our world, even with our Torah, some of our standards will slip.
+We may not speak as refined as we would like.
+We may slip in our behavior towards others.
 The words of our Torah may become faded.
 We may think that we are still at a pristine level.
 Only to find that we have dropped in our standards and behavior.
 This is why we all need a second Torah.
 One not corrupted by the world.
 So that we can compare where we are missing and where we have slipped.

-Personally I have two symbolic Torah’s that watch over me.
+Personally, I have two symbolic Torahs that watch over me.
 These two witnesses are past me and future me.
-How do they see current me?
+How do they see the current me?
 Past me, fresh out of Yeshiva, spending all day in Torah study and personal development.
 What does he think of me today?
 Am I maintaining those lofty standards?

 Parashat Shoftim is always the second Shabbat of the month of Elul.
 A month set aside to work on ourselves.
 The month of Elul pushes us to reflect on how we have used the gift of the past year to grow as a person, Professionally, personally, scholarly and socially.

 How are your Rosh Hashana preparations coming along?
 Have you set your goals for the coming new year?